theezak/algorithms/Longest Common Subsequence of two arrays.md

 h&#8729;(n+1)<br/>
 hence a := h(n+1)

-Time complexity is O(M\*N) and space complexity O(N).
+Time complexity is O(M\*N) and space complexity O(N) (note that O(min(M,N)) is easily achieved by choosing the smallest array for y).
 An observation is that there is a small space advantage to passing the array of shortest length as y although this does not impact overall complexity.
 All arrays are traversed from left to right, so they can be for example files.
 Note that we relied upon N for initialization of h.
 This dependency was removed by introducing a list for h.

 ```csharpTime